Biden booed by Republicans after criticising tax breaks of ‘last administration’

 Mr Biden was speaking about his Covid-19 relief package known as the American Rescue Plan while criticising the tax cut that Republican majorities in Congress and President Donald Trump passed in 2017.

-“And unlike the $2 Trillion tax cut passed in the previous administration that benefitted the top one per cent of Americans, the American Rescue Plan helped working people—and left no one behind,” he said.
+“And unlike the $2 Trillion tax cut passed in the previous administration that benefitted the top one per cent of Americans, the American Rescue Plan” he said before being cut off but continued.
+Democratic Senate Majority Leader Chuck Schumer was seen in video footage about to get up from his chair to start an applause to drown out the boos from Republicans.

+“The American Rescue Plan helped working people—and left no one behind,” he said.

+Many Republicans have blamed the American Rescue Plan for increasing inflation, which polling shows has become the most salient issue for voters heading into the 2022 midterm election.

 Register for free to continue reading